HauschildLab/MGPATH/README.md

 ## Usage and License Notices

-The model is not intended or made available for clinical use as a medical device, clinical support, diagnostic tool, or other technology intended to be used in the diagnosis, cure, mitigation, treatment, or prevention of disease or other conditions.
-The model is not designed or intended to be a substitute for professional medical advice, diagnosis, treatment, or judgment and should not be used as such.
-All users are responsible for reviewing the output of the developed model to determine whether the model meets the user’s needs and for validating and evaluating the model before any clinical use.
+The model is not intended for clinical use as a medical device, diagnostic tool, or any technology for disease diagnosis, treatment, or prevention.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Users are responsible for evaluating and validating the model to ensure it meets their needs before any clinical application.